theoutfield/sc_sncn_motorcontrol/examples/app_control_tuning/doc/index.rst

 #.
 When the app start you can check if the motor control and sensor error are `0` and maybe turn the motor manually to see if the position and velocity feedback are working

-   Use the ``a`` command to start the offset detection.
+   Use the ``ao`` command to start the offset detection.
 This should make the motor turn slowly in both direction for maximum one minute.
 When it is finished the offset is printed.
 If the motor does not move or with difficulty try increasing the offset detection torque with the ``op`` command.
 If it displays "WRONG
    POSITION SENSOR POLARITY" you need to change the sensor polarity of ``position_feedback_service()`` and recompile the app.
 You can try to run the offset detection several time to see if you get similar result.
 After the offset is found you need to make sure that a positive torque command result in a positive